Walking with the OG Sun King - Love, light, and rebellion in the fleeting art of Akhenaten and Nefertiti.

 Between Love and Propaganda

 I’ll admit: part of why I love Amarna art is its paradox.
-These semingly intimate family moments were never private sketches; they were propaganda.
+These seemingly intimate family moments were never private sketches; they were propaganda.
 The king kissing his daughter was a theological message — only through the royal family could Aten’s light reach the world.

-Whatever it is: Amarna art stays with you.
+Whatever it is, Amarna art stays with you.
 Not because it’s perfect, but because it’s strange, fleeting, and heartbreakingly alive.

 References: